Daskott/kronus/ReadMe.md

   # This section is automatically updated by the CLI App to manage
   # events created by kronus
   events:

+  owner:
+    email: <The email associated with your google calendar>

+  # For API secrets.
+This is mostly for convienece.
+In a production environment, pass GOOGLE_APPLICATION_CREDENTIALS directly into the env and kronus will override whatever is in here.
+  secrets:
+    GOOGLE_APPLICATION_CREDENTIALS: <Path to the JSON file that contains your service account key>
   ```

 ## Development